 - Peppermint oil makes a great addition to many dishes, especially desserts.
 Try using this Black Bean Brownie recipe with Peppermint oil and put a nutritious and delicious spin on the traditional chocolate brownie.
 At first, making a sweet treat with black beans may seem strange or even off-putting, but don’t worry, black beans have a very mild flavor and are extremely rich, creamy, and full of protein.
 Once you venture out with this recipe, you won’t want to go back.
 To create an extra pop of flavor, add a couple drops of Peppermint oil for a delightful and refreshing flavor.

 - The soothing components found in Peppermint oil make it a desirable oil for massages.
 Try adding Peppermint oil to your massage experiences and enjoy the pleasurable cooling feelings it brings to your skin while immersing yourself in its sweet and relaxing aroma.
-A great massage companion to Peppermint is Lavender.
-This combination will produce optimal soothing feelings that will add to any massage.
+A great massage companion to Peppermint oil is Lavender.
+The combination of Peppermint oil and Lavender oil will produce optimal soothing feelings that will add to any massage.
 You can also try adding Peppermint oil to your shampoo or conditioner for a stimulating hair massage that will provide the pampering your scalp deserves.

 - If you're finding more than your share of spiders or bugs in your home, Peppermint oil provides a perfect solution to ward off those creepy crawlers.
 Many bugs and spiders dislike the potent smell of Peppermint oil.
 Consequently, Peppermint oil is used as a home remedy to repel bugs naturally.
-Try placing one to three drops of essential oil on a cotton ball and position them in the corners of your bathroom, bedroom, kitchen, laundry room, or wherever you think these unwanted guests might be.
+Try placing one to three drops of Peppermint oil on a cotton ball and placing it in the corners of your bathroom, bedroom, kitchen, laundry room, or wherever you think these unwanted guests might be.

-- If you or someone you know has trouble staying awake during the day and would like a natural method to feel alert, Peppermint oil used topically or aromatically can help.
+- Need to stay alert?
+Try Peppermint oil!
+If you or someone you know has trouble staying awake during the day and would like a natural method to feel alert, Peppermint oil used topically or aromatically can help.
 Because of the invigorating and cooling effects that pure Peppermint oil produces when it comes in contact with skin, Peppermint is an ideal oil for staying attentive and aware.
-In order to create this extra boost, place 1–2 drops of Peppermint oil on your finger tips and then place your fingertips on your temples and rub.
-This will help give you the natural sense of alertness you desire when you need it most.
+In order to create this extra boost, place 1–2 drops of Peppermint oil on your fingertips and then rub your temples.
+The invigorating aroma of Peppermint oil will help give you the natural sense of alertness you desire when you need it most.

 Would you like more Peppermint oil recipes and DIYs?
 Here are more of our favorites: